CD58: Structure

-Introduction
+Function

 CD58, lymphocyte-function antigen 3 (LFA-3), is a glycoprotein that plays a vital role in the body's immune response.
-The natural ligand to CD58, CD2, is most commonly found on the surfaces of both T cells and Natural Killer cells (T/NK cells).
-During an immune response, the interactions between the CD2 and CD58 glycoproteins allows for the activation and proliferation of both T and Natural Killer cells (T/NK cells), enhancing cell adhesion.
-Furthermore, upon activation, a succession of intracellular signaling within T and Natural Killer cells and other target cells occurs, enhancing further cell recognition.
+The natural ligand to CD58, CD2, is most commonly found on the surfaces of both T cells and natural killer cells (T/NK cells).
+During an immune response, the interactions between the CD2 and CD58 glycoproteins allows for the activation and proliferation of both T and natural killer cells, enhancing cell adhesion.
+Furthermore, upon activation, a succession of intracellular signaling within T and natural killer cells and other target cells occurs, enhancing further cell recognition.
 Overall, CD58-CD2 interactions are intricate and involved in a variety of immune regulatory responses, including antiviral, inflammation in numerous autoimmune diseases, and immune rejections in organ transplants.

 CD58 is expressed on a variety of different cells, including hematopoietic and nonhematopoietic cells.
 More specifically, CD58 is expressed on cell surfaces, allowing for effector-target adhesion sequentially to antigen recognition.
 This adhesion allows for proper T cell activation via correct cell signaling.